philipp-spiess/this-week-in-react/src/issues/5/README.md

-It's time for another This Week In React ⚛️.
+It's time for another This Week in React ⚛️.
 Next week, the official React Conf 2018 is happening and we will learn more about the future of React - all of which will of course be covered in this newsletter.

 ---